gangaaram/retail-data-case-study/README.md

 <img width="920" height="460" alt="image" src="https://github.com/user-attachments/assets/7cb916c9-2a28-4187-b067-c3424334d970" />

-We find that the 3 customers segments : Adults, High-value Customers and Loyal customers have fewer marketing campaigns and are not being targeted aggressively although they bring in majority of sales revenue.
+We find that the 3 customers segments : Adults, High-value Customers and Loyal customers which fit the ages 20 to 49, have fewer marketing campaigns and are not being targeted aggressively although they bring in majority of sales revenue.

 ### 2) One-time customers are significantly (57%) less likely to complete their purchase interactions.
 <img width="914" height="258" alt="image" src="https://github.com/user-attachments/assets/c13ebdfe-205d-464a-9835-d5d23069fda3" />
 <img width="921" height="638" alt="image" src="https://github.com/user-attachments/assets/b2fbb8b9-8dae-4b0d-8989-838ca6269fc3" />

-One-time customers are more likely to abandon the final stage of purchasing which is keying in the card information.
-We found out that purchase interactions don't mean completed transactions as they had more purchase interactions than repeat customers and therefore purchase interactions refer to pressing of the purchase button.
+One-time customers are more likely to abandon the final stage of purchasing which is filling in payment details.
+How we concluded that its the payment details stage being abandoned, was by finding out that purchase interactions don't mean completed transactions as one-time customers had more purchase interactions than repeat customers which is not possible.
+Therefore purchase interactions refer to pressing of the purchase button and not completed transactions.

 ### 3) One-time customers have much higher, high intent interactions specifically checkouts that increase with time after their first transaction.
 This are days after their first transaction.
 <img width="915" height="162" alt="image" src="https://github.com/user-attachments/assets/ce8d3902-0b1d-40bb-b9b8-e767e26a7340" />

 The biggest difference is in checkout interactions where they had 1.5x more interactions.
 <img width="926" height="267" alt="image" src="https://github.com/user-attachments/assets/2549074b-5369-441f-ba12-9fe5b31f647e" />

 ## Recommended Actions
 ### For the first finding: Age groups 20-29,30-39,40-49 are most frequent and high value spenders.
 However they aren't being marketed to as aggressively.

-The recommendation is to increase the number of campaigns for these customer segments focus on marketing campaigns types that have higher ROIs, lower cost per conversions and average conversions per 1000 dollars spent.
+The recommendation is to increase the number of campaigns for these customer segments, spefically campaign types that have higher ROIs, lower cost per conversions and average conversions per 1000 dollars spent.
 We analysed the campaigns ran for each customer segment and split them into either online, store or other campaign types with the code below.

 <img width="955" height="682" alt="AdobeExpressPhotos_7b62e8aa11a643ba9499ead597b8346d_CopyEdited" src="https://github.com/user-attachments/assets/87aec91b-dd6b-45b2-823b-2731162ec85a" />